tniromin/RemoteControlledLamp/README.md

 > I used c instead of using arduino IDE to apply the content that we learnt during this year.
 > Assembly was not used due to time restriction and limitations.

+# Directory
+## Lamp
+> Implementation of the Remote Controlled Lamp.

+## Demo
+> Useful demos to help programmers understand AVR C and the code better.

 # Functionality
 > The Lamp is intended to be operated using a remote control where the up and down buttons controls a sequence of LEDs with a
 > preprogrammed ligthing pattern.